lkfink/pupilTutorial/README.md

 ## Contents
 `Fink_pupilCodeTutorial_interactive.mlx` is the main tutorial script.
 It contains text, MATLAB code, and interactive user interfaces for understanding some fundamentals of time series and signal-to-signal analyses.

+`Fink_pupilCodeTutorial_interactive.html` is an html print out of the code and figures in the above .mlx script, for those who want to browse online, or who do not have MATLAB.
+We are in the process of converting all code in this repository to python and will be providing a full python version in the future.

 `Fink_toydata.mat` contains the raw data we will be working with during the workshop.

 All other scripts are helper functions, called in the main interactive script: